badetitou/badetitou.github.io/projects/VSCode-Pharo/_posts/2021-03-03-VSCode-Developer.md

 Then, the package is subdivided into 5 sub-packages: Uncategorized (core), Structure, Structure-Capabilities, Structure-Completion, and Structure-Signature.

 - The core package includes the server and the dispatched methods
-- The structure package includes the [basic json structures](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#basic-json-structures) of the LSP specification.
+- The structure package includes the [basic JSON structures](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#basic-json-structures) of the LSP specification.
 Those structures are used by all the LSP requests.
 - The structure capabilities package includes the structures used to declare the capabilities of LSP client and server.
 All the structures are not implemented.
 Only the ones supported by the Pharo Language Server.